AG7GN/nexus-audio/README.md

 	.include /etc/pulse/default.pa

-This tells PulseAudio to load the original `/etc/pulse/default.pa` that was installed as part of PulseAudio *before* we add our own Fe-Pi configuration.
+This tells PulseAudio to load the original `/etc/pulse/default.pa` that was installed as part of PulseAudio, *before* we add our own Fe-Pi configuration.
 This should reduce the impact of future updates to the PulseAudio application on the Fe-Pi configuration.

 The remainder of `$HOME/.config/pulse/default.pa` contains: